spinnaker/spinnaker.github.io/guides/user/triggers/webhooks/index.md

 > __☞ Note__:  It's possible to configure multiple pipelines to trigger off of
 > a single webhook.

-## Adding a Webhook Trigger to a Pipeline
+## Adding a webhook trigger to a pipeline

 Assuming you have created a pipeline, under __Configuration__, select __Add Trigger__ and make its type selector __Webhook__.